Another-Axiom/GT_CustomMapExample/README.md

 ### Multi Map Setup
 ALL scenes you want included in your map need to be added to the `Scenes In Build` section of the `Build Settings` window.
+Select the `MapDescriptor` object in the scene you want to load first and check `IsInitalScene` in the `Inspector` window.
+Only one scene should be marked as your initial scene otherwise the importer will grab the first initial scene it finds and load that first.
 To make sure all your scenes line up correctly with each other, open your main scene and then select the other scenes from the `Project` window and drag them into the `Hierarchy` window.
 The scenes should appear in the `Scene` view and you can edit them as needed.
+Add a `MapOrientationPoint` prefab to each scene that is not your intial scene and make sure they all have the same position and rotation as the `AccessDoorPlaceholder` prefab in your initial scene.
 Add the `ZoneLoadTrigger` prefab where you a scene load/unload to occur.
 Make sure the prefab is in the correct scene.

 ### Zone Load Trigger